PlatinumClaridge/LARBS/README.md

 - `-r`: custom dotfiles repository (URL)
 - `-p`: custom programs list/dependencies (local file or URL)

+__Note: some of the scripts that LARBS deploys assume that certain programs are installed, so be sure to install necessary dependencies if you're going to use your own package list.__

 ### The `progs.csv` list

 LARBS will parse the given programs list and install all given programs.
 Note